philgyford/daily-paper/README.md

 1. [Get an API key](http://guardian.mashery.com/) for the Guardian Open Platform.

-2. Install the BeautifulSoup and Smartypants Python libraries.
+2. Install the BeautifulSoup, Requests and Smartypants Python libraries.
+It's easiest to use [pip](https://pip.pypa.io/en/latest/) and do `pip install -r requirements.txt` in your shell.

 3. Make the daily-paper/public/ directory readable from the web.
 You can move it elsewhere without breaking the Python script, although I guess that will